People gather on Fort Wayne overpasses to support trucker convoy

 The convoy was headed south toward the New Castle area where they were set to join more truckers and eventually make their way to Washington D.C.
 This convoy was part of a national movement calling for freedom and an end of restrictions related to the COVID-19 pandemic.

-This is the second time this week that a convoy has passed through the Hoosier State.
-Tuesday, a convoy made its way through central Indiana and in similar fashion, many people lined overpasses then to get a glimpse of the convoy.
+This is the second time this week that a convoy passed through the Hoosier State.
+Tuesday, a trucker convoy made its way through central Indiana and in similar fashion, many people lined overpasses then to get a glimpse of the convoy then.